r4p-1t/for_r3/README.md

 -
 - __i have sql questions and answers for pre_fs 2 exam.
-- why don't you chang your profile.
+- why don't you change your profile.
 - i am from csm-b
-- if you find this useful follow me and i will share valuble info for u.
+- if you find this useful follow me and, i will share huge valuble info for u.